tc39/proposal-decorators/README.md

 ## Changes from the existing class features proposals

 The only change made here is from `kind: "property"` to `kind: "accessor"` and `kind: "method"` for accessor and method definitions respectively.
 The reason for the change is that the same form of MemberDescriptor is used for both public methods/accessors and private methods/accessors, differing only in the type of the `key`.
 Using the kind `"property"` would give the misleading impression that these private things are properties, which they are not.

 These names are just a strawman; there's no particular reason to differentiate at this level, for one, as it's redundant with the property descriptor.
+For everything seen here, the name could just be eliminated, as it's redundant with what's found in the property descriptor (assuming the descriptor for uninitialized fields have an `initializer: undefined` property).

 ## Taxonomy of possibilities and semantic sketch